Prof Demas Nwoko, Chief Chris Biose and the issue of selective judgement - Vanguard News

 There is no question that Chief Biose may mean well, but all his good intention pales out in the face of his loud silence on the mayhem and destruction of May 18-25, 2017.

 The fact that must be stressed here is that everyone desires peace in Ugboko including Prince Nonso and his opponents.
 Even this writer would pray for it and wish that Prince Chukwunonso Justin Nwoko would truly become a bonafide Obi of Idumuje-Ugboko.
-But these wishes will never spring from the manipulation of facts and vagaries of instincts , neither would peace prevail without the presence of justice.
-In the face of these facts, it may be safe to say that hard as Chief Biose tried to proclaim his desire for peace and the force of his erudite and acerbic epistle , he may may failed to convince a discerning reader conversant with the history of Ugboko’s running crisis.
+But these wishes will never spring from the manipulation of facts and vagaries of instincts, neither would peace prevail without the presence of justice.
+In the face of these facts, it may be safe to say that hard as Chief Biose tried to proclaim his desire for peace and the force of his erudite and acerbic epistle, he may fail to convince a discerning reader conversant with the history of Ugboko’s running crisis.

 THE PURPOSE OF BIOSE’s LETTER AND THE TRUTH